 Canons and monks: daily life in the cathedral

 What was it like to live and work in the medieval cathedral?
 How did laymen experience these extraordinary buildings？ This lecture describes the lives of the multi-layered communities that served these buildings, revealing how the cathedrals functioned day-to-day.
 Packed with interesting anecdotes, the lecture returns throughout to the architecture of the cathedrals, revealing the ways in which it is shaped by their various functions – from home of large, highly regulated communes, to place of worship, to venue for large gatherings of laymen.

 Medieval architectural style

 Do you know your Early English from your Decorated?
 Can you distinguish your crocket from your cusp?
-This lecture takes the audience through the evolving story of medieval architectural style, telling its evolving story and briefly outlining the defining features that can be used to distinguish one style from another, and thus used to date the seperate parts of medieval churches.
+This lecture takes the audience through the evolving story of medieval architectural style, briefly outlining the defining features that can be used to distinguish one style from another, and thus used to date the seperate parts of medieval churches.